English cricket team in Australia in 1962–63

 The England cricket team toured Australia and New Zealand between October 1962 and March 1963 with a one-match stopover in Colombo, en route to Australia.
 The tour was organised by Marylebone Cricket Club (MCC) and, in all matches other than Tests, the team was called MCC.
 In Australia, the tour itinerary consisted of 15 first-class matches, including the five-match Test series against Australia in which The Ashes were at stake.
+It was the last England cricket tour of Australia where the team travelled by ship.

 The Test series was drawn and so Australia retained The Ashes.
 England won the second Test at the Melbourne Cricket Ground by seven wickets but Australia levelled the series in the next match at the Sydney Cricket Ground with an eight wicket victory.
 After the fourth Test was drawn, England captain Ted Dexter was expected to launch an all-out attempt to win the fifth and so claim the series and The Ashes.
 He adopted a safety first approach instead, which meant the match became a dull draw, and he was heavily criticised for his negative tactics.
 In other matches, the MCC team were unconvincing, their few successes having counterpoint in heavy defeats by both New South Wales and a Combined XI team.
 After leaving Australia in February, England played a three-match Test series in New Zealand.